corporate governance principles

 Lead Independent Director

-When the Chairman of the Board is not an independent Director, the independent Directors shall elect one of the independent Directors to serve as the Board’s Lead Independent Director (the “Lead Director”).
-The responsibilities of the Lead Director may include:
+When the Chairman of the Board is not an independent Director, the members of the full Board shall elect one of the independent Directors to serve as the Board’s Lead Independent Director (the “Lead Director”).
+The guidelines for the Lead Director position are set forth in Exhibit A.

 Board and Committee Meetings